Skip to Content

 • Pitch and Chain Compatibility

-Understanding the pitch of the chain is important for the sake of compatibility with the bar.
+Understanding the pitch of the chain is essential for the sake of compatibility with the bar.
 To measure the pitch, determine the distance between three adjacent rivets on the chain and divide your finding by two.

 • Chain Gauge Measurement